jasonopolis/vancouver-housing-maps/README.md

 For more examples, see pdf-output/.

 ## Description of files
-   README - this file, an overview of the project Contract.pdf - project proposal
+   README.md - this file, an overview of the project

    shp.py - the *main file*, this includes the Dataplot class, a set of tools to
             draw shapefile data, parse and bind geographically sorted data, and plot using matplotlib.

-   dataFilter.py - uses Pandas to filter large xlsx/csv files by keywords. vanData.py - reads metadata.csv to iterate through several pre-prepared
+   dataFilter.py - uses Pandas to filter large xlsx/csv files by keywords.

+   vanData.py - reads metadata.csv to iterate through several pre-prepared
                 metrics from census data in Vancouver.